analoglab/ee230_AnalogLab_autumn2021/README.md

 	.TRAN 5NS 100NS
 ```
 ## SOME OTHER USEFUL COMMANDS

+You can execute the following commands on ngspice prompt .

 ```
-setplot : This allows us to select the simulation results which were simulated after start of program. print   : This prints the vector of interest display : This allows us to view the names of different vectors available for plot and print help    : Perhaps the most important command ,Deprecated for Windows but supports Linux Distros.
+setplot : This allows us to select the simulation results which were simulated after start of program. print   : This prints the vector of interest display : This allows us to view the names of different vectors available for plot and print help    : Perhaps the most important command ,Deprecated for Windows but supports Linux Distros. hardcopy [filename.ps] [vectors] : allows you to save the vectors in filename.ps .The extention is postscript.
+Example<br />
+	ngspice 1 ->hardcopy output.ps v(1) v(2) <br /> This will plot v(1) and v(2) in output.ps
+shell [command] : You can execute shell commands in ngspice prompt!!.
+Example <br />
+		ngspice 1 ->shell clear , This will clear your screen<br />
+source [filename.cir] : Prepares ngspice to execute filename.cir .
 ```